LDFR-dev/ezns/README.md

     ```

-Made with ❤️ by LDFR
+Made with ❤️ by LDFR-dev